 The original “Crouching Tiger, Hidden Dragon” film was very successful in the U.S., despite the fact that it wasn’t in English.
 This time around, however, English-speaking audience members won’t have to read the subtitles to know what’s going on.
 Unlike the first martial arts thriller, the sequel will be in English.

 Although many movie-goers will not realize it, the fact that the film is in English is significant to the role of martial arts in this country.
 Over the last few decades, there’s been more of an effort to take Eastern martial arts to the Western world.
 Eliminating the language barrier in martial arts films can be a huge step going forward.
 Although the U.S. probably won’t see samurai sanctuaries popping up in the countryside overnight, making martial arts films in English can be very helpful in gaining support for the sports across the country.

-“Crouching Tiger, Hidden Dragon – The Green Legend” is set for release by Netflix on Feb.
+“Crouching Tiger, Hidden Dragon – The Green Legend” release on Netflix on Feb.
 26, 2016.